-The H-1B visa program was created to help American tech firms address labor shortages, allowing them to temporarily hire nonimmigrant workers to fill roles related to areas like computer programming and engineering.
-Today, the nation’s largest companies continue to use the H-1B visa program, gathering some of their workforce from other countries to help foster a culture of diversity and inclusion.
+The H-1B visa program was created to help American tech firms address labor shortages, allowing them to temporarily hire nonimmigrant workers to fill roles related to areas like computer programming or engineering.
+Today, the nation’s largest companies continue to use the H-1B visa program, gathering some of their employees from other countries to curate a workforce that matches their needs.

 What Is an H-1B Visa?

 An H-1B visa is a nonimmigrant work visa that lets U.S. employers hire foreign employees into specialty job roles for up to three years.
 This visa is granted under the U.S. Immigration and Nationality Act and has an issue limit of 65,000 visas per fiscal year.

 H-1B visas provide an opportunity for job seekers who live abroad to temporarily work in the United States if they meet proper qualifications.
 U.S. employers rely on the H-1B visa program to access talent pools outside of the United States and find candidates with the specific skills necessary for a position.
 Plus, H-1B visas encourage the creation of diverse and inclusive companies with workers from various backgrounds.